zyinghua/faceswap-diffusion/README.md

 To support the generation of control conditions, we offer a script `scripts/dataset/extract_all_conditions_single_image.py` to extract all conditions for a given face image, including the inference prompt, mask, landmarks and ID embeddings.

 ## Compute
 Our model is trained and experimented based on two Nvidia RTX 4090 GPUs.
-We found that training with 4 effective batch size for 35k steps that takes within 5 hours produces reasonable results already.
+We found that training with 4 effective batch size for 35k steps that takes within 5 hours produces reasonable results.

 ## Disclaimer
 This project is intended solely for research purposes.
 We advocate responsible, constructive, ethical and lawful use of face swapping technology.
 The developers do not assume responsibility for any misuse of the generated outputs.
 Any unauthorized use of data or creation of harmful content is strictly prohibited and may violate applicable laws and ethical standards.